wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 images: []
 ---

 In this post, guest writter Billy interviews Pablo on learning Dvorak.
-Pablo started to switch from Qwerty to Dvorak 7 months ago.
+Pablo started to switch from Qwerty to Dvorak in January 2025.
 This is an interview about his experience.

 **First of all, can you explain what Dvorak is?**

-DVORAK is a keyboard layout created in the 30s proposed as a more efficient alternative to qwerty.
+Dvorak is a keyboard layout created in the 30s proposed as a more efficient alternative to Qwerty.
 Dvorak groups letters on the keyboard based on how often they are used (in the english language), so the most used ones are located in the "home row" and less used ones are located in locations that require further finger reach.

-**Why did you learn DVORAK?
-Were there any issues with QWERTY that prompted you to move away from it?**
+**Why did you learn Dvorak?
+Were there any issues with Qwerty that prompted you to move away from it?**

-THere is absolutely nothing wrong with qwerty.
-Some people learn dvorak because it is supposed to enable you to have an even faster typing speed.
+THere is absolutely nothing wrong with Qwerty.
+Some people learn Dvorak because it is supposed to enable you to have an even faster typing speed.
 I just wanted to learn it because it sounded like fun, although I was also intrigued by the increased speed.

 I rememember the typing lessons in school quite fondly, and I wanted to re-create the experience.